 Everything that can make her life better, she’ll consider as a value.

-Well, your value proposition is all the value (in your customers perspective) you are delivering through your product or service.
+Well, your value proposition is all the value (from your customer’s perspective) you are delivering through your product or service.

 WHY IS THIS A FUNDAMENTAL QUESTION?

-Because it will guide your team efforts on developing a solution that is really connected with your customers’ needs.
+Because it will guide your team’s efforts in developing a solution that is really connected with your customers’ needs.

 You shouldn’t build a startup just based on how cool your idea for a new app or an innovative service is.

-Everyone in startup’s team should focus on generating more value to the customers, but without a clearly defined value proposition, people will do what they think is valuable.
+Everyone in the startup’s team should focus on generating more value for the customers, but without a clearly defined value proposition, people will do what they think is valuable.